Worried because your baby wakes up crying hysterically all of a sudden? Take a look at common reasons why, and more important, what to do about it.

 As always, the best place to start is with your baby’s pediatrician.
 She’ll be able to provide professional advice tailored to what she knows about your little one.
 Any time I had even the slightest reason to worry, I turned to our pediatrician for guidance.

-But in the meantime, let’s take a look at a few possibilities for why your baby wakes up crying hysterically, whether at night or from naps, and what you can do about it:
+But in the meantime, read or watch the video below for a few possibilities for why your baby wakes up crying hysterically, whether at night or from naps, and what you can do about it:

 1. Separation anxiety